TB ANYWHERE IS TB EVERYWHERE

 Increased funding for TB R&D

-Increased funding for TB research and development (R&D) to meet Australia’s ‘fair share’ target of 0.01% of it’s gross expenditure on R&D.
+Increased funding for TB research and development (R&D) to meet Australia’s globally agreed ‘fair share’ target of 0.01% of our gross R&D.

 What can I do?